1 member

 That is why Referral Codes for New Players became its own dedicated resource.
 It exists to impose clarity where broad code language creates friction.

 This page was built to do more than display a string.
-It was built to explain the role of referral code STAR-FSRJ-5N7Z inside the actual decision sequence that a new player experiences around account creation.
+It was built to explain the role of referral code STAR-FSRJ-5N7Z inside the actual decision sequence that a new player experiences before creating an account.

 That is the difference between a code page and a useful code resource.